Guidelines for Trainees

 The Postgraduate Dean will be unable to consider your request without the correct information.

-Please return the completed form to the relevant team:
+Please return the completed form to relevant Education Programme Manager:

 These guidelines have been produced to help trainees consider all the relevant issues when looking to take time out of their training programme, in order to undertake a period of training or fellowship abroad, or in another Deanery, or to undertake a period of research.